-While parts of Ayurveda and traditional Chinese medicine are super popular (yoga, meditation, Tai-Chi, acupuncture), the lifestyle and diet are not as common to people.
-Which is unfortunate because these changes can help lead to an increase in energy levels.
+While parts of Ayurveda and traditional Chinese medicine are super popular (yoga, meditation, Tai-Chi, acupuncture), lifestyle and diet are not as common to people.
+This is unfortunate because these changes can help lead to an increase in energy levels.
 “There are many Ayurvedic herbs that are extremely helpful, but we just are not familiar with them,” says Hadady.
 For example, Gotu Kola is an herbal supplement that balances both hemispheres of the brain and is meant to help you achieve higher consciousness.
 Here is what else she had to share:

-You need to eat at the right times.
+You need to eat at the right times

 “I think most Americans feel that they can just have any kind of schedule that they want.
 That they are unaware of the consequences for their skin, hair, vitality and mood.
 Keep the times regular because our organs work better when they know when to expect food and rest.
-The organs of digestion are most active and most available to us from 7 to 9 AM in the morning and that’s when breakfast should happen because your body can turn that nourishment into blood which beautifies the skin, hair, nails and feeds the nerves, the bones, etc. Breakfast should be a complex carbohydrate and a protein.
+The organs of digestion are most active and most available to us from 7 to 9 AM in the morning and that’s when breakfast should happen because your body can turn that nourishment into the blood which beautifies the skin, hair, nails and feeds the nerves, the bones, etc. Breakfast should be a complex carbohydrate and a protein.
 A cup of coffee is not going to do it, as it’s not going to make blood carries oxygen all over to keep us well and help our immune system.

 “Lunch should be a protein around noon because we need protein for our skin and hair.”